Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

     - Problem - can't reuse fetch medicines to get data because it calls display.
 Need to take out call to display and have the button call a different function which uses fetch.
         + Need to return the fetch promise in fetchAllMedicines & create new function which the button will activate.
         + Renamed displayMedicines to generateMedicineList for clarity.
+    + if checkMedicinePromise returns false, only then will I make a call to the endpoint.
+So need one more function that the form sends the data to before it reaches the /create endpoint.